savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 So "apt-all" is simple to use and is all about giving a front-end for easy choice from all the packages of four other series of Ubuntu than your own.

-FINAL WARNING: The "apt-all" script is also very powerful (due it allowing install of any/all packages from series other than current) and could destroy the reliability/functionality of an existing installation with careless usage (ie. upgrade/downgrade to newer/older packages without doing necessary homework about dependency/compatibility with other core packages, possibly causing unrecoverable system-breakage).
+FINAL WARNING: While easy to use, "apt-all" is also very powerful (due it allowing install of any/all packages from series other than current) and could destroy the reliability/functionality of an existing installation with careless usage (ie. upgrade/downgrade to newer/older packages without doing necessary homework about dependency/compatibility with other core packages, possibly causing unrecoverable system-breakage).
 PLEASE BE CAREFUL!!!